Barracuda72/libc/README.md

 # Restrictions
 Due to minimalistic design, library does not support most of optional features from standard.
-There is no complex numbers, threads, locales, etc.
+There is no complex numbers, threads, locales, multi-byte encodings, etc.

 # Implementation status
 ## Generic status